How long it takes to learn Chinese?

 Do you genuinely want to study a second language?
 If so, immersing yourself in a community that speaks that language exclusively can inspire you to learn it quickly.

-Although I understand that not everyone can find a way to live in China.
+However, I understand that not everyone can find a way to live in China.

 Since you have a compelling reason to learn, you will be more motivated to reach your goal quickly.
 You will also be able to improve your skills much faster when you are around people who speak Chinese daily.